Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/collecting_information/gettingstarted_intro/my_first_transfer_flow_using_cg/intro_cg_task_catalog/c_flow_monitoring.md

 ******View all high priority flows in error******

-Finds all high- priority flows in error.
+Finds all high-priority flows in error.

 Click the name of the search to execute it.
 There are no conditions to specify.